An Essay on the Principle of Population

 This page was initiated in Hong Kong in year 2000, when blogs did not exist yet, at the HKU-Pasteur Research Centre Ltd, a joint venture between the University of Hong Kong and the Institut Pasteur, established by Antoine Danchin.
 It does not compete with information provided by news agencies such as Agence France Presse or Reuters but selects information occasionally not discovered by the mainstream media.
 It also provides some information on the History of Science and the creation of concepts used by modern biology.
 Access to the very nature of Science is discussed in a lecture given at Zhong Shan University (中山大學) in Guangzhou (广州).
 You can also follow our E-seminar for ongoing open discussions.
 Finally, the importance of China is stressed as an often enigmatic actor of the world development.

 Unlike 10 years ago, when little information was available, there are now a multitude of data sources.
 Crawford Kilian's blog, which has expanded to include all sorts of other diseases and which keeps track of the Web, is highly recommended.
-The Center for Infectious Disease Research Policy (CIDRAP), University of Minnesota and the World Health Organization (WHO) sites are major sources of information.
+The Center for Infectious Disease Research Policy (CIDRAP) at the University of Minnesota and the World Health Organization (WHO) sites are major sources of information.
 Many sites provide interesting information on seasonal flu (especially type A H3N2), avian flu (H5N1) and swine flu A (H1N1).
-For H7N7, H7N9, H3N8 and H9N2 influenza, see the Hong Kong Health Authorities alerts.
+For H7N7, H7N9, H3N8 and H9N2 influenza, see the Hong Kong Health Department alerts.
 In general, new emerging pathogens are mainly viruses.
-Note that among the possible outbreaks that would have negative consequences (much more than the COVID-19 episode, which may be relatively mild, but would have negative consequences as it progresses) are influenza outbreaks, especially those related to the H2N2 serotype, which could be much more deadly.
+Note that among the possible outbreaks that would have negative consequences (much more so than the COVID-19 episode, which may be relatively mild, but would have negative consequences as it progresses) are influenza outbreaks, especially those related to the H2N2 serotype, which could be much more deadly.
 Hopefully, unlike SARS, the current outbreak will have served as a lesson.

 To display the content of daily news, click on a triangle or on Full news | Titles only